EE 109 - Spring 2025 Introduction to Embedded Systems

 For the next characters that arrive, your code must check to see if they are valid.

 The main program can check the data valid variable each time through the main loop.
-When it sees it has been set to a one, it can call a function to convert the speed data from from a string of ASCII characters to a single fixed-point number (see below).
+When it sees it has been set to a one, it can call a function to convert the threshold settings data from from a string of ASCII characters to two fixed-point numbers (see below).
 It should probably also clear the data valid variable to a zero so it doesn’t re-read the same data the next time through the loop.

 Using sscanf to Convert Numbers